UcheNkenke/UcheNkenke/README.md

 Programming Languages: Python, Java

 ## Education
-- Bachelor of Science in Cybersecurity with a minor Computer Science
+- Bachelor of Science in Cybersecurity with a minor in Computer Science
   - Kennesaw State University, May 2025
 ## 📫 Let's Connect
 -LinkedIn: www.linkedin.com/in/uchechukwu-nkenke-7a05bb293/